MMoshtaghi/MMoshtaghi/README.md

 ## About me

-I'm a senior ML engineer and open-source contributor, with a particular interest in multi-modal AI agents.
+I'm an ML engineer and open-source contributor, with a particular interest in multi-modal AI agents.

 ## Open-source highlights
 MCP contributions: